Södertälje BBK

-Södertälje Basketbollklubb, shortly SBBK, is a Swedish professional basketball club based in Södertälje.
+Södertälje Basketbollklubb, often abbreviated to SBBK, is a Swedish professional basketball club based in Södertälje.
 The city is located in Eastern Södermanland, 34 km south of Stockholm.
 Its men's team plays in the Swedish Basketball League (SBL) and has won the national championship 12 times, which makes it the most successful team in Swedish basketball.
 The team's home arena is the Täljehallen, which has a capacity of 2,000 people.
 From 1995 until 2020, the men's team was named Södertälje Kings.

 History

 The YMCA period

 In 1960 the basketball arrived in Mariekällskolan.
 It was the P.E.
 Teacher Lennart Carlqvist who introduced the sport to a group of boys.
 2 years later in 1962 the boys contacted KFUM Södertälje (YMCA) to ask them to start a basketball section in their organisation.
 In 1963 the boys were allowed to register the basketball club KFUM Södertäle with the Swedish Basketball Federation (SBBF).
 On January 21 they became members of SBBF.

 The first coach was Enno Laus who had played in Estonia and the training was starting.
 In April the same year they were competing in the SKFUM Championships.
 The record was 2 losses to KFUM Göteborg (46-11) and to KFUM Sunne (22-31).
 The first player to score was Per Lindstén.
 The training continued and after a couple of pre-season wins in the summer they wanted to play in a higher league (Div.
 2).
 And because team Solbacka had left the league the SBBF invited Södertälje.

 When it was time to play in a league the team had to wear team jerseys and after discussion decided to follow Södertälje IF and wear white and green.
 It all went well and with the new jerseys they won the first game of the season against KFUM Eskilstuna (54-22).

 1963-1964 they started a women's team, which started to compete in a league a couple of years later.